Seneca-Scholars/SS-Status-C6/status.md

+## 07/11/25
+I pivoted fromt HTML to CSS today.
+The two languages go hand in hand, and so far so good.
+We had a pretty short work day and Nell took us out for Fun Friday.
+I got some tacos from the Daley food truck and then we went to the Shedd Aquarium.
+I have not been in years so it was an enjoyable experience.
+I have my close friend, Melat's, birthday bbq to attend tomorrow so I am excited.
+What I am not excited for is missing tomorrow's church service as it is a big holiday.
+Taking these morning weekend courses with Code Path have prohibitted me from attending church all summer, and honestly I don't know if this trade off is worth it.

 ## 07/10/25
 We worked independently today and I dove into more of HTML.
 I am in the process of creating a site that takes the user's input and returns their natural element.
 THEN it returns the cooresponding Hogwarts house to the natural element BOOOOM.
 Heading out to dinenr